-While recognising the considerable progress of almost 30 States Parties having completed implementation of their mine clearance obligations, almost an equal number of States Parties are still in the process of meeting mine clearance deadlines, most of which are extended deadlines.
-The methods and means of identifying, and then clearing or otherwise releasing areas known or suspected to contain mines in the most efficient manner have evolved greatly and are largely well known.
-In order to achieve completion by all States Parties as soon as possible and no later than by their respective clearance deadlines, States Parties commit to the following:
+Considerable progress has been achieved in mine clearance, with almost 30 States Parties having completed implementation of their obligations.
+However, almost an equal number of States Parties are still in the process of meeting mine clearance deadlines, most of which are extended deadlines.
+The methods and means of identifying, clearing or releasing areas known or suspected to contain anti-personnel mines in the most efficient manner have improved greatly.
+In order to achieve completion by all States Parties as soon as possible and no later than by their respective clearance deadlines, the States Parties will take the following actions:

-- 7. Each State Party with ongoing mine clearance obligations will as soon as possible, if it has not yet done so, undertake all reasonable efforts to quantify and qualify its remaining implementation challenge including by identifying the precise perimeters and locations, to the extent possible, of all areas under its jurisdiction or control in which anti-personnel mines are known or are suspected to be emplaced, report this information as required by the Convention no later than by 30 April 2015, and incorporate this information into national demining plans and relevant broader development and reconstruction plans. - 8.
-Each State Party with ongoing mine clearance obligations will as soon as possible ensure that all available methods and means for the full and expedient implementation of this aspect of the Convention are applied with greater intensity and, as relevant, by developing and implementing applicable national standards, policies and procedures in line with the United Nations' International Mine Action Standards for releasing land through technical and non-technical means and that are evidence-based, accountable and acceptable to local communities, including through the involvement of women and men in the process.1
+- 8. Each State Party with ongoing mine clearance obligations will undertake all reasonable efforts to quantify and qualify its remaining implementation challenge as soon as possible, and report this information through its Article 7 transparency report by 30 April 2015 and annually thereafter.
+This information should identify the precise perimeters and locations, to the extent possible, of all areas under its jurisdiction or control that contain anti-personnel mines and therefore require clearance, and that are suspected to contain anti-personnel mines and therefore require further survey.
+This information is to be incorporated into national demining plans and relevant broader development and reconstruction plans. - 9.
+Each State Party with ongoing mine clearance obligations will ensure as soon as possible that the most relevant land-release standards, policies and methodologies, in line with the United Nations' International Mine Action Standards, are in place and applied for the full and expedient implementation of this aspect of the Convention.
+These land release methodologies will be evidence-based, accountable and acceptable to local communities, including through the participation of affected communities, including women, girls, boys and men, in the process.

-- 9. Each State Party that has reported mined areas under their jurisdiction or control will provide mine risk reduction and education programmes, as part of broader risk assessment and reduction activities targeting the most at-risk populations, which are age-appropriate and gender-sensitive, coherent with applicable national and international standards, tailored to the needs of mine-affected communities and integrated into ongoing mine action activities, in particular data gathering, clearance and victim assistance as appropriate. - 10.
-All States Parties will ensure that high quality requests for extended mine clearance deadlines continue to be submitted, that high quality analyses of these requests continue to be prepared, that a cooperative engagement of Article 5 implementing States Parties continues after requests have been granted by applying the recommendations endorsed by the Twelfth Meeting of the States Parties as contained in the paper "Reflections on the Article 5 Extension Process."2
+- 10. Each State Party that has reported mined areas under its jurisdiction or control will provide mine risk reduction and education programmes, as part of broader risk assessment and reduction activities targeting the most at-risk populations.
+These programmes shall be age-appropriate and gender-sensitive, coherent with applicable national and international standards, tailored to the needs of mine-affected communities and integrated into ongoing mine action activities, namely data gathering, clearance and victim assistance as appropriate. - 11.
+All States Parties will apply the recommendations endorsed by the Twelfth Meeting of the States Parties as contained in the paper "Reflections on the Article 5 Extension Process" on ensuring that high-quality requests for extended mine clearance deadlines continue to be submitted, that high-quality analyses of these requests continue to be prepared, and that cooperative engagement of Article 5 implementing States Parties continues after requests have been granted.